Vaibhav15Rj/Weather-/README.md

 # ForecastIQ-
 "Simple Weather Application using HTML, CSS & JavaScript"

-Overview of Weather App
+Overview of Weather Website
-It's a Simple Weather Application made by using HTML, CSS & JavaScript.
+It's a Simple Weather Website made by using HTML, CSS & JavaScript.

 This app is created by me to show weather report using Simple Weather Application using HTML, CSS & JavaScript,API integration and user-friendly UI design.